pvogel2/LayeredMaterial/README.md

 # LayeredMaterial
 A threejs material to manage texture layers.
+MaterialLayers are defined as described below and set to the LayeredMaterial property layers.
+The Material takes care of the combination of the layers due to their configurations.

+The material is intended to be used on landscape surfaces.
+It supports triplanar mapping and texture randomization to prevent the classical tiling effect.

-** This is still work in progress **
+** This is a first version, not yet stable **

 ## Clone